b3lial/amiga-docker-build/README.md

 ## Legacy Version

-This is version 2.0 which is based on Ubuntu 22.04 and a source code distribution of GCC 13.
+This is version 2.0 which is based on Ubuntu 22.04 and a source code distribution of GCC.
 It replaces version 1.2 which uses an older 32 bit binary distribution of GCC.
 Nevertheless due to its binary nature, the version 1.2 container builds faster and is still available via the corresponding git tag.